BrianZbr/brianzbr.github.io/content/_index.md

 Hi!
-I'm **Brian Zbriger**, an aspiring software engineer working in Python.
+I'm **Brian Zbriger**, an IT professional currently obsessed with advancing my Python, data and DevOps skills.

-Feel free to contact me by [email] or on [LinkedIn].
+Please check out my projects below and on [GitHub], and feel free to contact me by [email] or on [LinkedIn].

-Please check out my projets on [GitHub].
+---

 ### [Backstage Payroll]
 A REST API for payroll data built with Flask and Postgres.
 Includes a Docker Compose file for easy deployment.